erithobra/homework-react-api/README.md

 **Tips:**
 - Don't forget to `npm install axios`
 - Store the tickers in `state`, loop through the tickers and make an API call for each ticker
-- Use map inside of the `Stock` component to render each stock
+- Use map inside of the `Stocks` component to render each stock

 **Bonus**
 - Add the ability to save a stock, and when a user navigates to their profile page the saved stocks should appear (this will refresh each time you save in your IDE since we haven't set up a server yet, but it will get you ready for when you do! (hint: this involves react-router-dom)